trust-mfn-berlin/animals-as-objects/vault/material.an-evocative-image-of-the-empire.md

 <figcaption>

-_Page 2 of the_ Offizieller Katalog Der Deutsch-Kolonialen Jagdausstellung _from 1903 contained a floor plan of the exhibition with a legend listing all 31 rooms and exhibitors._
+_Page 2 of the_ Offizieller Katalog der Deutsch-Kolonialen Jagdausstellung _from 1903 contained a floor plan of the exhibition with a legend listing all 31 rooms and exhibitors._

 </figcaption>